Canal 10 (Uruguay): Antenna

 Channel 10's transmitting antenna, measuring 187 meters in height, is called the Saeta Tower.
 It was built and inaugurated sometime after the channel moved to its current address.
 It stems from the idea and subsequent efforts of Milton Fontaina.
 Today it is the highest structure in Montevideo and can be seen from many parts of the city.
 Over the past 5 years, Channel 12, of Uruguay, rent a portion of the antenna to transmit their programming.

 Logo

-In 1970, the channel adopted a new logo depicting the number 10 surrounded by a CRT shape, with the number 1 depicting an arrow, and the number 0 identical to the American network CBS Eye logo.
-A blue background was used with the advent of color television.
+In the early 1960s, the channel adopted the American network CBS Eye to its logo, and reintroduced the CRT shape.
+In 1970, the logo was simplified, with the number 1 depicting an arrow, and the eye on the right for the number 0.
+A sky blue background was used with the advent of color television in 1981.
 In 1992, the central sphere of the 0 became colorized.
 In 2002, the arrow 1 was removed, and the Uruguayan flag was adopted as background.
-The logo was last modified in 2006, with the chromed contour removed and the background changed back to blue.
+The logo was last modified in 2006, with the chromed contour removed and the background changed back to sky blue.